In 1 Cor 10, the apostle Paul related how the fathers tempted Christ in the wilderness and were destroyed by serpents.

 Vs. 5 “But with many of them God was not well pleased: for they were overthrown in the wilderness.”

-However, in Heb 3, where he compared Moses with Christ, Paul in quoting Psalm 95:7-11 said it was the Holy Ghost who said (through the psalmist David) "your fathers tempted me...[so] they shall not enter into my rest."
+However, in Heb 3, Paul quotes Psalm 95:7-11 and says, it was the Holy Ghost who spoke (through the psalmist David) "your fathers tempted me...[so] they shall not enter into my rest."

 KJV Hebrews 3